This month we are touching on Warehouse Virtual Tour work we’ve completed for the Industrial Real Estate Industry in Ontario.

 Warehouse Virtual Tour for Training and Orientation

 Warehouse operations have been heavily impacted by the pandemic while demand is at an all-time high.
 This has resulted in competitive companies swallowing market share and growing intensely.
-When operating a warehouse in Ontario, safety is always number one and when hiring a ton of new staff, introducing them to the workplace safely is important.
-To expedite the onboarding of new hires, some companies are providing 3D Virtual Tour of their warehouses to allow new hires to walk the space and with the use of multimedia labels, introduce company practices, policies, and equipment.
+When operating a warehouse in Ontario, safety is always number one and when hiring a ton of new staff, introducing them to workplace safety is important.
+To expedite the onboarding of new hires, some companies are providing a 3D Virtual Tour of their warehouses to allow new hires to walk the space and with the use of multimedia labels, introduce company practices, policies, and equipment.

 Operation: Manufacturing Warehouse

 This Manufacturing Training Centre was captured to provide new employees the ability to see their workplace facilities and equipment so that they are ready to go on day one.

 Warehouse Virtual Tour for Acquisition, Sale, Or Divestment